George Byng, 1st Viscount Torrington

 Admiral of the Fleet George Byng, 1st Viscount Torrington, (27 January 1663 – 17 January 1733) was a Royal Navy officer and politician who represented Plymouth in the English and British House of Commons from 1705 to 1721.
 While still a lieutenant, he delivered a letter from various captains to William of Orange, who had just landed at Torbay, assuring the Prince of the captains' support; the Prince gave Byng a response which ultimately led to the Royal Navy switching allegiance to the Prince and the Glorious Revolution of November 1688.

 As a captain, Byng saw action at the Battle of Vigo Bay, when the French fleet was defeated, during the War of the Spanish Succession.
-As a flag officer, he led the bombardment squadron while serving under Admiral Sir George Rooke at the Capture of Gibraltar and then took part in the Battle of Málaga at a later stage in the same war.
+As a flag officer, he led the bombardment squadron while serving under Admiral Sir George Rooke at the Anglo-Dutch capture of Gibraltar and then took part in the Battle of Málaga at a later stage in the same war.

 Byng was sent to the Mediterranean to thwart any attempt by the Spanish to take Sicily.
-He encountered the Spanish fleet at Naples and, after pursuing it down the Strait of Messina, sent ahead his fastest ships causing the Spanish fleet to split in two.
+He encountered a Spanish fleet at Naples and, after pursuing it down the Strait of Messina, sent ahead his fastest ships causing the Spanish fleet to split in two.
 In the ensuing action, known as the Battle of Cape Passaro, the Spanish fleet was dealt a crushing blow at an early and critical stage of the War of the Quadruple Alliance.
 He went on to serve in a series of high-ranking positions in the Admiralty during the reign of King George II.

 Early career

-Born the son of John Byng and Philadelphia Byng (née Johnson), Byng joined the Royal Navy as a King's Letter Boy in May 1678.
-He served initially in the fourth-rate and then transferred to the fourth-rate in November 1678 and to the fourth-rate in June 1679.
-He sailed with the fifth-rate to Tangier in Summer 1680 and, after a short period of military service with the 2nd Tangier Regiment, he rejoined the Royal Navy as a lieutenant on 23 February 1684 and assigned to the fourth-rate before returning to HMS Phoenix in which he sailed to the East Indies on a mission to put down a rebellion in Bombay.
-He transferred to the fourth-rate in May 1688 and to the third-rate in September 1688.
+George Byng was born in Kent village of Wrotham on 27 January 1663.
+The son of John Byng and Philadelphia Byng (née Johnson), Byng joined the Royal Navy as a King's Letter Boy in May 1678.
+He initially served in and then transferred to in November 1678 and then to in June 1679.
+Byng sailed onboard to Tangier in Summer 1680 and, after a short period of service with the English Army's 2nd Tangier Regiment, he rejoined the Royal Navy as a lieutenant on 23 February 1684 and assigned to before returning to Phoenix in which he sailed to the East Indies on a mission to put down a rebellion led by Richard Keigwin in Bombay.
+He transferred to in May 1688 and to in September 1688.